dimsav/unix-zipper/readme.md

 ## Why unix

 The reason I chose to make this package unix only is because I wanted to rely on the system's zip function, that offers stability and flexibility.
+It also offers the possibility to exclude directories recursively, a feature I couldn't find in other php classes.

 ## Installation